Matojeje/mato-bot/commands/template.md

 ### Regarding usage

+This section is under construction.
+A formatting overhaul is planned.

 #### Multiple usages

 If there are multiple ways to input the arguments, write each usage as an item in an array (called `usage`).
 It will be detected automatically.

 #### Examples